unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 There are three types of testing: unit testing, integration testing and end-to-end testing.
 To better understand the difference between them, we will look over an example of a webshop.
-If we're testing the whole workflow (creating an account, logging in, adding products to a cart, placing an order) we will call this **end to end testing**.
+If we're testing the whole workflow (creating an account, logging in, adding products to a cart, placing an order) we will call this **end-to-end testing**.
-Our shop also has an analytics feature that allows us to see a couple of data points such as: how many times an article was clicked on, how much time did user look at it and so on.
+Our shop also has an analytics feature that allows us to see a couple of data points such as: how many times an article was clicked on, how much time did a user look at it and so on.
 To make sure the inventory module and the analytics module are working correctly (a counter in the analytics module increases when we click on a product), we will be writing **integration tests**.
 Our shop also has at least an image for every product which should maximize when we're clicking on it.
 To test this, we would write a **unit test**.